ByteInternet/drf-oidc-auth/README.md

 This is a fork of the original [OpenID Connect authentication for Django Rest Framework by ByteInternet ](https://github.com/Uninett/drf-oidc-auth).

-This package contains an authentication mechanism for authenticating users of a REST API using tokens obtained from OpenID Connect.
+This package contains authentication mechanisms for authenticating JWT tokens.
+Multiple issuers are allowed, and for each issuer a key source must be defined.
+The key source can either be a JWKS endpoint, or a string containing a public key in PEM format.

-Currently, it only supports JWT tokens.
-JWT tokens will be validated against the public keys of an OpenID connect authorization service.
+This implementation does not rely on the Django user system, but can be configured to authenticate as a user based on the contents of the token.

 # Installation